ad-world/ad-world/README.md

 ![GithubBanner](https://user-images.githubusercontent.com/67097683/232333938-6a696ef4-d22b-4579-81a2-aa0b56151a66.png)

 ## 🔎 About Me
-* Third year Computer Science Student at the University of Waterloo! 🦆
+* Third-year Computer Science Student at the University of Waterloo! 🦆
-* Seeking Fall 2023 Software Engineering Internship/Co-op Opportunities
+* Incoming Frontend Software Engineering Intern @ Versa Networks
 * Interned as a Full Stack Engineer @ OMERS over the winter term!
 * Tech Lead @ UW MathSoc
 * Check out my <a href="https://www.linkedin.com/in/ad-world/">LinkedIn</a>
 * You can also learn more about me on my <a href="https://aryaman.dev">website</a>.

 ## 📈 Currently working on...
-* Dubstep, a spotify playlist generator built on top of Cohere AI's LLMs
+* Dubstep, a Spotify playlist generator built on top of Cohere AI's LLMs
 * Working on Music Sessions Reimagined (JAMS), a rebuild of my project titled "Music Sessions" in TypeScript.
 * Rebuilding the UW MathSoc website and internal systems.